Arts & Culture

 |Total Spending Power||$130.1B|

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+The growth in the immigrant population has helped to strengthen America’s labor force.
+As baby boomers retire, younger immigrants are filling crucial gaps in the market.
+Nationally, immigrants are more likely to hold an advanced degree than the U.S.-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In New York, immigrants play a particularly large role as taxi drivers, chefs, and nursing aides.

 |Taxi and limousine service||74.7%|